Flat Spectrum Radio Quasars as high-energy neutrino sources

-Considering the list of 15 IceCat-1 events and the 1122 CLASH FSRQ we find that 9 CLASH sources fall within the error boxes of 7 IceCUBE events (Tab.~\ref{tab:matches0}).
+Considering the list of 15 IceCat-1 events and the 1122 CLASH FSRQ we find that 9 CLASH sources fall within the error boxes of 7 IceCube events (Table~\ref{tab:matches0}).
 Varying the flux density limit of the CLASH sample, the number of objects varies from 1122 with a limit of 30 mJy to 270, when the flux density limit is 200 mJy.
-The number of neutrino events, with at least one CLASH QSO within the 90\% error region, varies from 7 to 3, while the number of CLASH included in the neutrino 90\% conf. error region varies from 9 to 3 (Tab.~\ref{tab:montec}).
+The number of neutrino events, with at least one CLASH quasar within the 90\% error region varies from 7 to 3, while the number of CLASH included in the neutrino 90\% confidence error region varies from 9 to 3 (Table~\ref{tab:montec}).

 Multiple matches clearly indicate that the probability of chance coincidence is not negligible.
-We estimate the expected number of chance coincidences by randomly shifting QSO positions within a circular annulus of radius 3–10$^{\circ}$ around their original locations.
+We estimated the expected number of chance coincidences by randomly shifting quasar positions within a circular annulus of radius 3–10$^{\circ}$ around their original locations.
 This procedure was repeated 10$^5$ times for different radio flux density limits of the FSRQ sample.
-The statistical significance of the observed correlation (p-value) was calculated by counting the realizations in which the number of neutrino including at least a CLASH FSRQ exceeded that observed in the actual data set.
-The output of this Montecarlo (MC) simulation at different radio flux density limits are reported in Fig.~\ref{fig:p_vs_flux} and in Tab.~\ref{tab:montec}.
+The statistical significance of the observed correlation (p-value) was calculated by counting the realizations in which the number of neutrinos including at least one CLASH FSRQ exceeded that observed in the actual dataset.
+The output of this Monte Carlo simulation at different radio flux density limits are reported in Fig.~\ref{fig:p_vs_flux} and Table~\ref{tab:montec}.

 These values show a minimum located at a flux density limit of $\sim$100 mJy (Fig.~\ref{fig:p_vs_flux}).
 At this flux density limit, the number of CLASH FSRQs is 497, with 7 of them in the error box of 6 neutrino events.
 The average number of associations of an equal number of random positions with the 15 neutrino error box is $\sim$ 1.3.
 We find that in 52 cases out of 1e5 an equal or larger number neutrino have a CLASH in the error box.
 Considering the number of different trials involved in this analysis (6 with different flux density limits), we estimate that the final probability corresponds to a significance of $\sim$2.7$\sigma$.
-We obtain identical results when repeating the simulation by randomly shifting the positions of the neutrinos instead of the QSOs.
+We obtain identical results when repeating the simulation by randomly shifting the positions of the neutrinos instead of the quasars.